slembcke/debugger.lua/README.md

 debugger.lua
 =

 A simple, embedabble CLI debugger for Lua 5.1, Lua 5.2 and LuaJIT 2.0.
+Licensed under the very permissable MIT license.

 Have you ever been working on an embedded Lua project and found yourself in need of a debugger?
 (I actually have never done a project in Lua, but I'm warming up to the idea now that I have a debugger I like...)
 The lua-users wiki lists a [number of them](http://lua-users.org/wiki/DebuggingLuaCode).
 While clidebugger was closest to what I wanted, I ran into several compatibility issues.
 The rest of them are very large libraries that require you to integrate socket libraries or other native libraries and such into your program.
 I just wanted something simple that would work through stdin/out.
 I also decided that it sounded fun to try and make my own.